Gaze Authentication: Factors Influencing Authentication Performance: RESULTS

 \subsection{Signal Quality}

-As discussed in Section \ref{sec:s1s2_differences}, performance degrades in S2 regardless of the signal quality (pipeline).
+As discussed in Section \ref{sec:s1s2_differences}, performance degrades in S2 regardless of the signal quality (different gaze-estimation pipeline).
 Therefore, this analysis focuses solely on S1.
-This section examines the impact of signal quality on system performance by comparing the \textbf{New} pipeline with the \textbf{Old} pipeline within S1.
-Table \ref{tab:signal_quality_s1} summarizes the changes in EER and FRR$_{0.002\%}$ across identical experimental setups.
+This section examines the impact of signal quality on authentication performance by comparing the \emph{New} pipeline with the \emph{Old} pipeline within S1.
+Table \ref{tab:signal_quality_s1} summarizes the statistical significance of changes in EER and FRR$_{0.002\%}$ across identical experimental setups.

-In most experiments involving the optical and visual axes, the \textbf{New} pipeline resulted in better performance.
-For example, S1@1 → S1@6 showed an increase in both EER ($\downarrow\ +1.89$) and FRR$_{0.002\%}$ ($\downarrow\ +5.15$).
-Similarly, S@11 → S1@1 showed degradation with EER increasing by +1.94\% and FRR$_{0.002\%}$ by +4.9\%.
-Except for S1@2 → S1@7, where there was no change in EER, all cases involving visual axis (whether filter on or off), \textbf{New} pipeline yields better performance.
-Interestingly, experiments involving both axes showed better performance with the \textbf{Old} pipeline.
-For instance, S1@3 → S1@8 and S1@13 → S1@18 showed small decreases in EER ($\uparrow\ -0.13$ and $-0.21$, respectively) and substantial reductions in FRR$_{0.002\%}$ ($\uparrow\ -18.82$ and $-19.06$, respectively).
+In most of the experiments involving the optical and visual axes, the \emph{New} pipeline resulted in better performance.
+For example, S1@1 → S1@6 showed there is statistically significant improved performance in both EER and FRR$_{0.002\%}$ with the \emph{New} pipeline.
+Similarly, S1@5 → S1@10, S1@11 → S1@16 and S1@15 → S1@20 showed improved performance with the \emph{New} pipeline.
+Except for some cases, all cases involving visual axis (whether filter on or off), \emph{New} pipeline yields better performance.

+Interestingly, experiments involving both axes showed better performance with the \emph{Old} pipeline.
+For instance, S1@3 → S1@8 and S1@13 → S1@18 showed small but significant decreases in EER and substantial reductions in FRR$_{0.002\%}$ .

-So, the \textbf{New} pipeline with better signal quality yields better performance individually for optical and visual axes.
-But for both axis set-up \textbf{Old} is still yielding better performance.
+So, the \emph{New} pipeline with better signal quality yields better performance individually for optical and visual axes.
+But for both axis set-up \emph{Old} is still yielding better performance.